Partnering to strengthen health systems and combat infectious and noncommunicable diseases

 Responding to the COVID-19 Pandemic

 COVID-19 has put a strain on health systems around the world, threatening progress and putting lives at risk.
-Leveraging our multidisciplinary expertise in infectious disease prevention and control, noncommunicable diseases, health systems strengthening, and more, we are working closely with local governments and stakeholders to safely adapt our health programs, support emergency response, and provide data and analysis to governments and policymakers that lays the foundation for stronger health systems equipped to weather future shocks.
+Leveraging our multidisciplinary expertise in infectious disease prevention and control, noncommunicable diseases, and health systems strengthening, we are working closely with local governments and stakeholders to safely adapt our health programs, support emergency response, and provide data and analysis to governments and policymakers that lays the foundation for stronger health systems equipped to weather future shocks.

 Fighting COVID-19 in the Philippines

 As COVID-19 swept the world in 2020, the Philippines became Southeast Asia’s most affected country.
 The RTI-led USAID ReachHealth project, which focuses on strengthening health systems and improving access to quality family planning and maternal and child health services, quickly answered the call to help.
-We are partnering with the government, private sector, and civil society to strengthen the emergency response at all levels.
+We partnered with the government, private sector, and civil society to strengthen the emergency response at all levels.